Trump, Congress leaders reach deal on debt limit, spending caps

 If enacted into law, she said in a statement, Trump would have increased discretionary spending by as much as 22 percent over the course of his four-year term “and enshrined trillion-dollar deficits into law.”

-Those deficits would accelerate a $22.4 trillion U.S. debt that already was growing in part as a result of tax cuts Trump and his fellow Republicans in Congress approved in 2017.
+Those deficits would accelerate a $22.4 trillion U.S. debt that was already growing in part as a result of tax cuts Trump and his fellow Republicans in Congress approved in 2017.

-Without legislation, Treasury could bump up against its borrowing limit before Sept.
-9, according to some recent estimates.

 Even with an agreement enacted into law, Congress must pass spending bills to implement it.
 Lawmakers face a Sept.
 30 deadline - the end of the current fiscal year - to pass those bills or temporarily extend current spending while new legislation is brokered.